 A picture in the Reading house shows Don at the peak of his career when he was twenty - it has to be said the picture of a barely-disguised contemporary Bryan Pringle makes the young Don look the oldest twenty year old ever!
 Madge just endures this passion for football and like a lot of wives, especially in that era, reluctantly settles for her second division status.
 However once she suspects that her husband's real love is no longer football but another woman she decides to take action.

 Frank confesses that he is not a football fan, which slightly surprises (and a little disappoints) this viewer.
 One might have imagined that a man of his background would enjoy the game, although it's possible that as a loner team games might not really suit him, or that he might have been a fan before becoming disillusioned with the modern game.
 Perhaps it's symbolic of his detachment from the wider world and his enigmatic personality - his likes and even passions are a mystery and what is leisure to men like Don is just work for him.
-All the same Frank is a good analyst and his point about the modern game "just being a branch of big business" is even more relevant today than it was over forty years ago.
+All the same Frank is a good analyst and his point about the modern game "just being a branch of big business" is even more relevant today than it was almost fifty years ago.
 His use of the word "soccer" though does betray his lack of knowledge of the game which is always "football" to the committed fan!

 The supporting cast has little role to play.
 However it is notable to see Barbara Keogh in her fourth and final guest appearance - a joint record she holds with Margie Lawrence.
 She plays Gladys beneath an extravagant mane of grey hair with the right balance of friendliness and flirtation.
 Mike Grady has a very small part as one of the footballers which is rather fitting as in his other role in The Beater And the Game he played an amateur boxer.